aboutaaron/CalPress/readme.txt

 // Description

+CalPress is a theme framework for media, developed my Josh Williams and the UC Berkeley Graduate School of Journalism.

-CalPress is a fork of the wonderful Sandbox theme by Andy Skelton and Scott Wallick. http://www.plaintxt.org/themes/sandbox/ http://scottwallick.com/ http://andyskelton.com/
+CalPress started as a fork of the wonderful Sandbox theme by Andy Skelton and Scott Wallick. http://www.plaintxt.org/themes/sandbox/ http://scottwallick.com/ http://andyskelton.com/